-All requests for On-site and In-Depth TA are coordinated with CSAT and ACF offices.
-Approved TA is provided at no charge.
-A limited amount of on-site TA is provided at no charge based on availability and application process.
+Technical Assistance is provided at no charge.
+All requests for on-site and In-Depth Technical Assistance are coordinated with the Federal Sponsors.
+A limited amount of on-site TA is provided at no charge based on availability and approval.

 NCSACW staff and consultants are available to:

 - Connect you with materials and other resources, including: publications, journal articles, research and statistics

 - Answer your questions and refer you to other experts in the fields

 - Consultation on bridging collaboration among substance abuse treatment, child welfare agencies, and the court systems

 - Facilitate clinical and policy workgroups of substance abuse, child welfare staff and judicial officers

 - Assist States in preparing for their Child and Family Service Reviews (CFSRs) and developing their Program Improvement Plans (PIPs)